 Our websites also use third party providers including Google, Facebook, and Zoom to process personal data on our behalf and/or target advertising based on online behaviour.
-These third-party providers may combine your information with information from other; and may place or recognize a unique cookie on your browser for the purpose of identifying users and delivering to them interest-based content and advertisements.
+These third-party providers may combine your information with information from other websites; and may place or recognise a unique cookie on your browser for the purpose of identifying users and delivering to them interest-based content and advertisements.
 These third-party providers may:

 - compare de-identified information from us with information collected elsewhere on the internet; and